What materials can be used to generate electricity?

 The Broadwater and Condong cogeneration plants and the Harwood Sugar Mill are currently fuelled by sugar cane waste, plantation timber residue, sawmill residues and biomaterial.
 The Regulation enables cogeneration activities at these facilities to continue as authorised under previous exemptions granted in 2014.

-The continued use of biomaterial as a result of the Regulation is expected to deliver greater flexibility to manage fuel blending and assist operators to avoid rapid changes in fuel type that can make air pollution management more difficult.
+The continued use of biomaterial as a result of the Regulation is intended to provide greater flexibility to manage fuel blending and assist operators to avoid rapid changes in fuel type that can make air pollution management more difficult.

 What record-keeping is required to ensure transparency?